 '''

 (4) a.
-Het geweer is (nog steeds) geladenA.

-[state; ziin = copula]
+Het geweer is (nog steeds) geladenA. [state; zijn = copula] the gun is yet still loaded 'The gun is still loaded.'

-the gun

-is yet still

-loaded

-'The gun is still loaded.'

 '''

 - a'.
-Het (nog steeds) geladen_A geweer the yet still loaded - b.
+Het (nog steeds) $geladen_A$ geweer the yet still loaded gun - b.
 Het geweer is (daarnet) geladen_V. [process; zijn = passive auxiliary] the gun is just.now loaded 'The gun has just been loaded.' - b'.
-Het (daarnet) geladeny geweer the just.now loaded
+Het (daarnet) geladen_V geweer the just.now loaded gun

 It could in fact even be argued that the grammaticalization process has never been fully completed in Dutch given that passive participles still exhibit certain adjectival properties in present-day Dutch.
-For instance, the examples in (5) show that passive auxiliaries are special in that they do not exhibit the infinitivus-pro-participio effect in
+For instance, the examples in (5) show that passive auxiliaries are special in that they do not exhibit the infinitivus-pro-participio effect in prefect tense constructions;3 the percentage sign in (5a) is used to indicate that standard

-2 The main text follows the standard assumption that passive participles are verbal in nature, but I must confess that I am not fully convinced that this is indeed correct: there are many empirical facts that passive participles are adjectival in the Germanic languages.
-Evaluating the standard assumption is not possible within the confines of this paper and in fact justifies an investigation in its own right.
+2 The main text follows the standard assumption that passive participles are verbal in nature, but I must confess that I am not fully convinced that this is indeed correct: there are many empirical facts indicating that passive participles are adjectival in the Germanic languages.
+Evaluating the standard assumption is not possible within the confines of this paper and in fact justifies an investigation in its own right, although some of the problems will be mentioned briefly in what follows.
 Leaving this issue undecided does not affect the main line of reasoning in this article, which pertains to the periphrastic perfect only.